panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

 ### 1.1 A regular function

-The function declaration matches for cases when a regular function should be created.
+The function declaration matches for cases when a regular function is needed.
 Regular means that you declare the function once and later invoke it in many different places.
 This is the basic scenario:

 ```javascript
 function sum(a, b) {